DevDisco/AutoForm/src/customfields/_readme.txt

-  "maxlength": "you can override the maxlength value based on the sql field type, as long as you make sure it's not larger than what the database will accept.", "max": "see above and check your table very well.", "label": "overrides the label generated from the sql table.", "value": "overrides the default value generated from the sql table."
+  "maxlength": "you can override the maxlength value based on the sql field type, as long as you make sure it's not larger than what the database will accept.", "max": "see above and check your table very well.", "label": "overrides the label generated from the sql table.", "value": "overrides the default value generated from the sql table.", "accept": "specifies which file type(s) to accept in a file input, ie: .png or image/jpeg", "maxfilesize": "used with the file component, max size in bytes, default 4mb" }
-}